mozilla/anodejsholidayseason/nodejs-application-deployment-on-your-terms.md

 XXX: Hypothesis: PaaS in its ideal form is awesome for alpha & beta.

-# Introducing AWSBOX, the DiY PaaS for Node.JS Built on AWS
+# Introducing AWSBOX, the DiY PaaS for Node.JS

 XXX: In the identity team, after trying several popular PaaS providers,

 XXX: we decided to roll our own.
 This is how you use it, 1-2-3

 ## AWSBOX is ...
-A Minimalistic Contract between App and Environment
+A Minimalistic Contract

+XXX contract be

 ## AWSBOX is ...
 A Machine Image